Close Menu

 Oktoberfest in Brazil (late September to early October)

 Although Oktoberfest originated in Germany, Brazil has adopted this beer festival with great enthusiasm.
 Expect large-scale events in cities like Blumenau, Santa Catarina, and Gramado, Rio Grande do Sul.
-(See Also: How Much Time to Visit Sri Lanka?
-Perfect Itinerary Guide)
+(See Also: When Is a Good Time to Visit Bali?
+Discover The Perfect Season)

 Tourist Season in Brazil in September